SACHIN1625/MatTools/README.md

 ```
 from MatTools import MatTools
-MatTools.MatProd(a,b)	# a,b are multi dimensional lists(i.e matrices), it returns product of a and b matrix.
+MatTools.MatProduct(a,b)	# a,b are multi dimensional lists(i.e matrices), it returns product of a and b matrix.

 from MatTools import MatTools
 MatTools.MatInverse(a)	# a is multi dimensional list(i.e matrix), it returns inverse of a matrix.